yuvraj24/react-native-stories-view/README.md

 #### Header View

-You can use the inbuilt header view which can display basic user details by simply providing 'userProfile' props with specified parameters.
+You can use the inbuilt header view which can display basic user details by simply providing `userProfile` props with specified parameters.

 ```js
 // User Information in header